MariaIzamara/web-comp-viewer/README.md

-# web-comp-analyzer README
+# web-comp-viewer README

-This is the README for your extension "web-comp-analyzer".
+This is the README for your extension "web-comp-viewer".
 After writing up a brief description, we recommend including the following sections.

 ## Features